A rough draft from 2018 is below. No plans to revisit.

 He believed that the focus on sexuality ignored the complexity and richness of human experience, denying the importance of other factors such as love, creativity, and the search for meaning and purpose in life.

-Finally, Sartre criticized Freud’s emphasis on the concept of the “unconscious” as a repository of repressed desires and memories.
+Finally, Sartre criticized Freud’s emphasis on the “unconscious” as a repository of repressed desires and memories.
 Sartre believed that this concept created a dualism between the conscious and unconscious aspects of human nature, which denied the essential unity of the human being.

-Instead of seeing consciousness and the unconscious as separate and distinct entities, Sartre believed that they are two aspects of a single, unified human nature and that the conscious mind has the ability to reflect upon and make sense of its own internal conflicts and contradictions.
+Instead of seeing consciousness and the unconscious as separate and distinct entities, Sartre believed that they are two aspects of a single, unified human nature and that the conscious mind can reflect upon and make sense of its own internal conflicts and contradictions.

-Sartre’s ideas are not easy to digest, but they are deeply rewarding for those willing to grapple with them.
+Sartre’s ideas are not easy to digest but deeply rewarding for those willing to grapple with them.
 As I put down the book, I found myself contemplating the nature of my existence and how I create meaning in my life.

 And that, to me, is the mark of a truly great work of philosophy.